-June narrates that the baby came, and Dan stayed with her throughout the birth: it wasn’t what she’d planned, but it just felt… “right.”
-Then the procession of well-wishers descended.
-(While talking she removes a fake pregnant stomach and picks up a prop baby.)

-June’s family home: June sits with the (prop) baby and continues narrating.
-She says when her mum offered June her old room in the family home for a few months she accepted.
+June narrates from the Couch that the baby came, and Dan stayed with her throughout the birth: it wasn’t what she’d planned, but it just felt… “right.”
+She says that after the baby came, her mum offered June her old room in the family home for a few months and she accepted.
 It wasn’t easy but family is family and she and her Mum soon put the past behind them while they got on with dealing with nappies and feeding and burping.
 She says she had a lot of time to think: in the middle of the night, feeding and rocking little baby Joe to sleep.
 It gave her clarity.
 She concludes the narration: After a couple of weeks Harry arrived.

+June’s family home:

 Harry coos over baby Joe.
 He apologises for missing the birth and launches into plans, asking when June is moving into his flat and when she thinks she can take up her spot in the band again?
 June interrupts: she’s not re-joining the band.
 She wants to write but not tour.
 And she’s not moving in with Harry.
 Harry’s stunned but June calmly tells him she knows that she and Joe will always play second fiddle to the music.
 She’s reconciled herself to that.
-Harry’s devastated, on both a personal and artistic level: June is a major talent.
-Together they’re unstoppable; she can’t just throw that away.
+Harry’s devastated, on both a personal and artistic level: June is a major talent, she can’t just throw that away.
 June reassures: she’ll keep writing.
 Maybe she can even record with the band?
 But she’s going to give Joe a stable home to grow up in and she can’t do that if they’re on the road and living that lifestyle.
 Her legacy is more than just her music; it’s also Joe now.
+Harry points out how hard it’ll be to do it on her own.
+June enigmatically replies that she has a hunch she won’t be on her own.
 (BEAUTIFUL PROMISE)

-Dan’s apartment: As June rocks baby Joe in a pram, Dan narrates that he and June started seeing more of each other over the following months.
+Dan’s apartment: As June rocks baby Joe in a pram, Dan narrates from the Couch that he and June started seeing more of each other over the following months.
 At first they rationalised it was about work – the new songs, the “difficult second album,” what was going on for the band.
 But after a while it was obvious that it was about more than that.
+Of course, Dan had known it for a while – maybe since that first day in the diner.
+It took June a little longer to get there.
+But Dan was patient.
+And she was worth the wait.
 He stands by her and puts a loving hand on her shoulder.
 She smiles at him.
 (THANK YOU) Dan continues: Harry wasn’t really involved with Joe much.
 And the relationship just sort of happened.
-Having her and Joe move in with him just made sense.
+Having her and Joe move in with him just felt right.

 Having established the baby’s asleep (and pushing the pram to a discreet corner) Dan tells June he has a surprise for her: a videotape recording of June’s new song, debuted by the band at a concert on the steps of the Sydney Opera House.
 They excitedly put the tape in the VCR and huddle on the sofa to watch.
 We see the band play an iconic tune.
-(DEEPER WATER) As the song finishes, Dan kisses June, proud and happy.
+(HOW TO MAKE GRAVY) As the song finishes, Dan kisses June, proud and happy.
 The moment is interrupted by the baby waking and crying.